kspswati/customer-segmentation-analysis/README.md

 ---

+## 💼 Business Insights & Value

+- 🎯 **Targeted Campaigns**: By knowing who the parents, high earners, or single professionals are, marketers can tailor offers (e.g., back-to-school promos, luxury product launches, family discounts).
+- 💰 **Product Personalization**: Product teams can better match inventory and messaging to cluster-specific interests (e.g., toys for Cluster 0 & 3, premium items for Cluster 1).
+- 📉 **Cost Reduction**: Reduce spend on ineffective campaigns by excluding segments unlikely to convert (e.g., avoid family promos for Cluster 1).
+- 📈 **Customer Lifetime Value (CLV) Optimization**: Retention strategies can be built based on cluster-specific tenure and spending behavior.
+- 🧩 **Strategic Planning**: Business development can identify untapped high-value segments and craft new product lines or channels to engage them.

+---

 ## ✅ Conclusion

 In this project, unsupervised clustering (using PCA followed by Agglomerative Clustering) revealed 4 customer segments based on demographics, family structure, and spending behavior.
 These segments can help marketing teams personalize campaigns, allocate resources more efficiently, and optimize customer targeting strategies.